 It is a beautiful green toned cool gray which, yes, technically is a cool-toned color but has just enough green to help neutralize it.

 If you have your heart set on a more cool toned gray for your north facing home, then this is your best bet.
 There is one thing for sure, you will need to have excellent artificial light in order to really show off this beauty!

 Repose Gray is one of my all time favorite gray colors, so much so I have used it extensively in my own home.

 This is a wonderful warm gray which has a beige/taupe undertone.
 This is such a wonderfully versatile paint color that will look great pretty much anywhere in your home but especially help to warm up those cooler northern-facing rooms.

 Useful Gray is a timeless greige which is leaning more towards beige.
 It has wonderful soft warm undertones making this a great choice for a cool northern facing room.

 It looks fantastic with a feature wall – expresso brown and soft warm toned white trim.

 Popular Gray is a stunning greige paint color.
-There’s not a massive amount of grey in this one – it’s definitely leaning to the beige to side of things!
+There’s not a massive amount of grey undertone in this one – it’s definitely leaning to the beige side of things!